luisatomo/PHPSymfonyTest/README.md

 This is important as this will show us how you work with GIT.

 You need to follow this approach:
+1. Fork this repository
-1. Create a new branch with your name
+2. Create a new branch and push your work there
-2. Push your code to your branch name
 3. Commit every single tasks separately
 4. When finished, you'll need to create a pull request
+5. Make sure your repo forked is public and send us your PR link
+6. Done 💪

 Entities
 ========